-Pulse shooting trial: Testimony continues in Noor Salman case
+Friend's mother testifies her son was in DC, not having dinner with Pulse gunman

-ORLANDO, Fla. - Jurors will return to Orlando’s federal courthouse Tuesdayto hear more testimony in the case against the widow of Pulse gunman, Omar Mateen.
+ORLANDO, Fla. - Jurors returned to Orlando’s federal courthouse Tuesday to hear more testimony in the case against the widow of Pulse gunman Omar Mateen.

 Related Headlines